NagareNegishi/Coffee-Finder/README.md

 ## 📋 Project Overview

-This project is a learning exercise focused on applying JavaScript fundamentals, working with APIs, and database integration.
-The goal is to demonstrate practical web development skills.
+This project is a learning exercise focused on applying JavaScript fundamentals, working with APIs, database integration, and modern deployment workflows.
+The goal is to demonstrate practical web development skills from development to production.

 ## 🎯 Learning Objectives